 The social media revolution freed people’s creativity and imagination, leading to a literal boom of online content.
-Social media got so big that big brands invest heavily in strategies that keep users connected and engaged and use every tool at their disposal to reach new audiences.
+Social media got so big that big brands now invest heavily in strategies to keep users connected and engaged and use every tool at their disposal to reach new audiences.

 But what does this mean for smaller or medium-sized brands?
 Can they keep up?